Inventory Management

 Why does beginning inventory matter?

-Beginning inventory is an inventory calculation that’s essential for accounting, budgeting, and tax purposes.
-While a year-end inventory count measures the units of stock your business has on hand, beginning inventory can help your company understand and account for the value of inventory sitting on your business’s shelves.
+Beginning inventory is an inventory calculation essential for accounting, budgeting, and tax purposes.
+While a year-end inventory count measures the units of stock your business has on hand, beginning inventory can help your company understand and account for the value of inventory on your business’s shelves.

 Here are a few ways companies use beginning inventory: